leonidas1712/nova/notes.md

 add rule:
 - first keyword should be 'let' OR a function call
     - otherwise invalid

 e.g (2 2 3) -> invalid
 (x 2 3) where x is not a function -> invalid

+0. append expr in reverse to call_st
+1. call_ast[-1].parent != fn_ast[-1].parent : eval call[-1], append to res_q
+2. != : inter=prepend from back of res

+TCO:
+- three structures:
+    - exprs stack - Expression(&ctx, &ast node)

+    - fn stack: Expression(&ctx, &ast node)
+        - only evaluate when needed not eagerly - to make parent checking easier
+            - e.g (map fn) -> we can check (map fn) ast.parent directly

+    - results queue - ResultNode(&DataValue,&ast)
+        -> &ast represents result node ast for parent checking

+ Mark ast nodes during parsing as function calls or not: based on is it the first node in expr
+        -> during promotion we simply look at the mark to decide if function result goes to fn_stack or res_queue
+ -> then when we check parent ast it will be accurate (with the correct parent node)
+                in case the function variable comes from another expression e.g If, Let, Expr..

+TCO algorithm:
+init: call_st, fn_st, res_q
+Before: add initial expression to call_st
+0. Pop from call_st
+1. Resolve terminals first -> everything but expression -> currently: recursion for fn defs and let
+2. Expression: (brackets)
+    a.
+Add children in reverse to call_st
+    b.
+Index 0: add to function variable stack -> don't evaluate until needed

+3. Now check call_st[-1] and fn_st[-1]:
+    a. if they share the same parent: resolve call_st[-1], push to res_q
+    b. (call_st is empty or) else: f=fn_st[-1] b.1 args = go from the back of res_q, prepend until we reach a res that is not same parent -> then evaluate f(args) and append to res_q -> when appending: 'promote' f(args) so its parent becomes f.parent.parent
+4. return res_q[-1]

  cases: